 Why Diversity Matters

-listed the 100 best companies to work for in 2010
+The evidence is not hard to find.
+For example, Forbes 100 best companies to work for in 2010

 Workforce diversity also represents a businessís customer base, better connecting the company to its target markets. (employerbrandingtoday.com